sahara101/Movie-Roulette/README.md

       - ./movie_roulette_data:/app/data
     restart: unless-stopped
 ```
-If you do not have an Apple TV you can  also change the container network type.
+If you do not want to use the power on feature you can change the container network type.

 Default container port is 4000